WHAT IS THE GOOD PROJECT?

 Advance the Yanomami people's right to have access to intercultural education.

-Increase efficiency by facilitating reliable access to administrative and educational information and networking with local and national institutions.
+Increase administrative efficacy by facilitating reliable access to educational information and networking with local and national institutions.

-Set the stage for important intercultural dialogue and exchange between Yanomami society and the rest of the world.
+Facilitate important unique dialogue and exchange between Yanomami communities of Venezuela and Brazil, and the rest of the world.

 Decrease dependency on gasoline and other fossil fuels.